desktable/slateq_from_scratch/README.md

 ## Remaining questions

-- When there is no clicks, why force Q value to zero?
+- When there are no clicks, why force Q values to be zero?
 - Add episode step as a feature?